jason-yi4/proxmox-homelab/README.md

 There are two files in this repository for additional in-depth information about this project.
 * See the [Full Progress Log](log.md) for the timeline of updates and progress made on this project.
 * See the [Hardware Specifications Log](hardware_specs.md) for the original full spec-sheet for this project as well as a timeline of all hardware changes.
+* See the [Network Setup Diagram](network_infrastructure.md) for a visualization of the underlying infrastructure of the network.